Sabrina Goes to Rome

-Sabrina Goes to Rome is a 1998 television film produced for ABC.
-The film is a part of the Sabrina the Teenage Witch TV series franchise and is the second TV film made for the series following the 1996 Sabrina the Teenage Witch film, which was produced before the TV series went into production.
+Sabrina Goes to Rome is a 1998 American television film produced for ABC, airing on October 4, 1998.
+The film is a part of the Sabrina the Teenage Witch television series franchise and is the second television film made for the series following the 1996 Sabrina the Teenage Witch film, which was produced before the television series went into production.

-The film features only two main characters from the TV series, the protagonist Sabrina Spellman (played by Melissa Joan Hart), and other main character Salem Saberhagen (voiced by Nick Bakay).
+The film features only two main characters from the television series, the protagonist Sabrina Spellman (played by Melissa Joan Hart), and other main character Salem Saberhagen (voiced by Nick Bakay).
 The film introduces the character of Gwen (played by Tara Charendoff), a British witch, whom Sabrina meets in Rome.
-As the film is set in Rome, none of the scenes are set on the original set of the TV series.
+As the film is set in Rome, none of the scenes are set on the original set of the television series.

 The film was directed by Tibor Takács, the director of the original Sabrina the Teenage Witch film.
-Takács also directed an episode of the TV series.
+Takács also directed an episode of the television series.

 Due to the success of Sabrina Goes to Rome, ABC produced a sequel titled Sabrina Down Under.
-This film again only included Sabrina and Salem from the TV series.
+This film again only included Sabrina and Salem from the television series.
 Tara Charendoff reprised her role of Gwen for the second film.

-The film is included in the season 7 DVD release of the Sabrina the Teenage Witch TV series.
+The film is included in the season 7 DVD release of the Sabrina the Teenage Witch television series.